thumbliner/thumbliner/toys.md

 ---

 ## **Frostpunk 2** by 11 Bit Studios<br>
-Keep a city alive under extreme scarcity by securing food and materials, producing heat, passing policies that trade comfort for output, managing competing factions, and maintaining public support as conditions worsen.
+Keep a city alive under scarcity by securing food and materials, producing heat at scale, and passing policies that manage factions and public support as tradeoffs tighten.
 <p>
 <div style="position:relative;width:100%;padding-bottom:56.25%;height:0;overflow:hidden;border-radius:10px;">
   <iframe